10 Blog

 Troubleshooting ICS subscriptions

-Problem: You’ve pasted an ICS URL into Google Calendar and clicked “Add calendar,” but the calendar doesn’t show up in your sidebar.
+Problem: The calendar doesn’t show up in your sidebar.

-3. Server is down: The source calendar’s server is temporarily unavailable.
+3. Server status — the source calendar’s server might be down.
 Wait a few minutes and try again

 Subscription URL is broken

-Problem: The subscription used to work, but events stopped appearing or you see an error message.
+Problem: Events stopped appearing or you see an error message.

-1. Source calendar was deleted or unpublished: The calendar owner deleted the shared calendar or turned off sharing.
-Contact them to republish it
+1. Source calendar was deleted or unpublished — contact the owner to republish it

-2. URL changed: Some calendar sources (like Airbnb) change their URLs when the listing is updated.
-Copy the new URL and replace the old one in Google Calendar
+2. URL changed — some sources (like Airbnb) change URLs when updated.
+Copy the new URL and replace the old one

 Events show up late or not at all

-2. Manual sync failure: Sometimes Google Calendar stops syncing a subscription.
-Click the three-dot menu next to the calendar and select “Refresh” to manually force a sync
+2. Sync stopped — click the three-dot menu next to the calendar and select Refresh to force a sync

-3. Calendar is too large: If the source calendar has 10,000+ events, Google may slow down or skip updates to manage performance
+3. Calendar too large — if the source has 10,000+ events, Google may skip updates

-4. Subscription limit reached: Google Calendar can handle ~100 subscribed calendars, but after that, syncing may slow down
+4. Too many subscriptions — Google Calendar can handle ~100 subscriptions.
+After that, syncing slows down

 Frequently asked questions